 Before the redesign in 2007, the 2005 SL55 had almost all of the kinks worked out and has been the preferred year to purchase.
 Mercedes updated the COMAND interface and improved the navigation to be DVD based instead of CD.
 Still horrible by todays standards but a bit more acceptable.
 The only flaw for the 2005 year was the removal of the auxiliary port in favor of iPod integration.

-For 2006, the SL55 remained unchanged except for addition of the optional yet rare $15,000 P030 Performance Package.
-These changes included an SL65 front bumper, larger SL65 compound brakes, re-calibrated suspension tuned based on Nurburgring specs, a limited slip differential, alcantara lined steering wheel, unrestricted to 186 MPH, and 19″ two piece wheels.
+For 2006, the SL55 remained unchanged except for the addition of the optional yet rare $15,000 P030 Performance Package.
+These changes included an SL65 front bumper, larger SL65 compound brakes, re-calibrated suspension tuned based on Nurburgring specs, a limited slip differential, alcantara lined steering wheel, unrestricted to 186 MPH, and 19″ two-piece wheels.
 To most people, these changes made the SL55 appear to be an SL65 but without the V12.
-These were all very worthwhile changes for the track minded enthusiast.
+These were all very worthwhile changes for the track-minded enthusiast.

 Mercedes decided to freshen up the SL55 AMG in 2007 by giving it a very minor appearance upgrade.
 Again, to most consumers, and even enthusiasts, the 2007 SL55 looked almost identical to the previous years and even to its big brother SL65.
 2007 changes included a bump in horsepower to 510 HP, slightly revised front bumper, clear glass taillights, shifter paddles instead of shifter buttons, quicker steering ratio, re-calibrated ABC suspension, and standard 19″ 5 spoke wheels.
 All these efforts made the SL55 ‘look’ a bit more modern but mechanically was the same underneath.

 There are no known changes for the 2008 model which is probably due in part to the all new generation that debuted in 2009